-- Individuals with Disabilities

-Education Act (IDEA)
+- Individuals with Disabilities Education Act (IDEA)

 - Special Education Defined

 - Special Education Process

 - Due Process Rights

 - Need More Support?

-Individuals with Disabilities Education Act (IDEA)
+Individuals with Disabilities Education Act (IDEA):

-Thanks to a federal law called the

-Individuals with Disabilities Education Act, or IDEA, children with disabilities are entitled to a free appropriate public education.
-This means special education and related services are available to eligible children with disabilities age 3 to 22 and are provided at no cost to the parents.
+Thanks to a federal law called the Individuals with Disabilities Education Act, or IDEA, children with disabilities are entitled to a free appropriate public education (FAPE).
+This means that special education and related services are available to eligible children with disabilities age 3 to 12 and are provided at no cost to the parents.
 This law provides parents the opportunity and right to be involved as a member of the team that makes decisions about your child's education.
-As a parent you have the right to:
+As a parent, you have a right to:

-- Be informed (in writing, in your native language) of the procedural safeguards (legal rights) that are available to you - Receive copies of these rights at certain points in the process from the school.
+- Be informed (in writing, in your native language) of the procedural safeguards (legal rights) available to you. - Receive copies of these rights at certain points in the process from the school.

-Special Education Defined
+Special Education Defined:

-IDEA defines 'Special Education' as specifically designed instruction, at no cost to the parent, that meets the unique needs of a child with a disability, including instruction in:
+IDEA defines 'Special Education' as a specially designed instruction, at no cost to the parents, that meets the unique needs of a child with a disability, including instruction in: